 There are time limits which must be adhered to for claims and certain categories of individual who are able to make a claim.
 It is vital to seek advice at a very early stage if a claim is to be successful.

-For more information please contact Mohammed Ahsan on 01952 566907 or via email.
+For more information please contact Andrew Oranjuik on 01952 566919 or via email.

 From start to finish we found your staff friendly and efficient.
 Your speed with communications were first class.